rust-lang/edition-guide/src/editions/advanced-migrations.md

 ## Migrating macros

 Some macros may require manual work to fix them for the next edition.
-For example, a macro that generates syntax that only works on the previous edition, then `cargo fix` will not be able to fix it.
+For example, `cargo fix --edition` may not be able to automatically fix a macro that generates syntax that does not work in the next edition.

 This may be a problem for both [proc macros] and `macro_rules`-style macros.
-`macro_rules` macros can be updated if the macro is used within the same crate, but if it is exported with `#[macro_export]`, then it may not be able to fix it.
+`macro_rules` macros can sometimes be automatically updated if the macro is used within the same crate, but there are several situations where it cannot.
-Proc macros in general cannot be fixed at all.
+Proc macros in general cannot be automatically fixed at all.

-For example, this (contrived) macro won't get fixed when migrating to 2018.
+For example, if we migrate a crate containing this (contrived) macro `foo` from 2015 to 2018, `foo` would not be automatically fixed.

 ```rust
 #[macro_export]